A Sanctuary by the sea

 A Private Park Rooted in Nature and History

-Paradise Park is a small, private campsite perched above Buckleton Beach, Matakana.
-The site is flat and easily accessible with a gravel base for parking and camping.
+Paradise Park is a small, private park perched above Buckleton Beach, Matakana.
+The site is flat and easily accessible with a gravel base for parking.
 There is a gently sloping grass paddock in the foreground and a serene view of Sandspit Harbour.
 It’s a peaceful spot to slow down, connect and enjoy life outdoors.

 Modern gray houses on a grassy hillside with small trees, overlooking a bay filled with sailboats, under a partly cloudy sky.